-&lt;sup>5 The TPrice application calculates the loss factor for each connection point and RRN referred to the load flow swing bus defined in the network model.
+5 The TPrice application calculates the loss factor for each connection point and RRN referred to the load flow swing bus defined in the network model.
 The loss factor of connection point A referred to connection point B is defined as the ratio of their respective loss factors with respect to the swing bus.

-&lt;sup>6 The selection of swing bus does not directly affect the marginal loss factors with respect to the assigned regional reference node.
+6 The selection of swing bus does not directly affect the marginal loss factors with respect to the assigned regional reference node.
 There is a small effect on the flows in the network flows from changing the swing bus and this has a small indirect effect on the loss factors.

-Energy g enerated = 10 GWhr Formatt Energy c onsumed = -3 GWhr Therefore e, % NEB threshold is te value of the sum of energy generated and energy consumed) / (greater of the absolute value of energy < d or energy consumed) Formatt = (10-3)/ 10 = 70% Refer to Appendix D for a worked example.
-Format 5.6.2 Virtual transmission nodes (VTN) AEMO ca alculates intra-regional loss factors which are averaged over an adjacent group of transmission network connectio on points collectively defined as a VTN.
-Refer to Appendix E for the calculation methodology Formatt 5.7 Inter-regional loss factor equations Formatt 5.7.1 Regression procedure AEMO de is as follo etermines inter-regional marginal loss factor equations by using linear regression analysis.
-The procedure Formatt e marginal loss factors for each of the RRNs, defined with respect to the swing bus, are extracted from the put of the TPRICE run used to calculate the intra-regional loss factors . • For each pair of adjacent RRNs: The inter-regional marginal loss factors are calculated for each trading interval as the ratio of marginal loss factors of the associated RRNs.
-The inter-regional loss factor equations are estimated by regressing the inter-regional marginal loss factors against the associated interconnector flow and selected regional demands. - onal demands are included in the inter-regional loss factor equations if they significantly improve the fit of ession equation. the fit of an inter-regional loss factor regression is poor, then AEMO considers using additional variables in ession analysis, including: e output of specific generating units that affect the inter-regional losses (for example losses on QNI would affected by generation at Millmerran) ; and. nsfers on other interconnectors.
+5.6.2 Virtual transmission nodes (VTN)

+AEMO calculates intra-regional loss factors which are averaged over an adjacent group of transmission network connection points collectively defined as a VTN.
+Refer to Appendix E for the calculation methodology.

+5.7 Inter-regional loss factor equations

+5.7.1 Regression procedure

+AEMO determines inter-regional marginal loss factor equations by using linear regression analysis.
+The procedure is as follows:

+- The marginal loss factors for each of the RRNs, defined with respect to the swing bus, are extracted from the output of the TPRICE run used to calculate the intra-regional loss factors. - For each pair of adjacent RRNs: - The inter-regional marginal loss factors are calculated for each trading interval as the ratio of marginal loss factors of the associated RRNs. - The inter-regional loss factor equations are estimated by regressing the inter-regional marginal loss factors against the associated interconnector flow and selected regional demands.

+The regional demands are included in the inter-regional loss factor equations if they significantly improve the fit of the regression equation.

+Where the fit of an inter-regional loss factor regression is poor, then AEMO considers using additional variables in the regression analysis, including:

+- The output of specific generating units that affect the inter-regional losses (for example losses on QNI would be affected by generation at Millmerran). - Transfers on other interconnectors.

 Including these variables would require alterations to the AEMO market systems.

-5.7.2 Loop flows Loop flow In the regional model of the NEM is linear because interconnectors between regions do not form loops.
-It is may be introduced in the future if additional interconnectors are built between regions that are not interconnected or if the region model is modified. lf loops a be revise are introduced into the NEM regional model, then the forward-looking loss factor methodology may need to ed.
-5.7.3 Modelled generating unit and load data he range of interconnector flows is less than approximately 75% of the technically available range of the nector flows or where the regression fit is poor, the resulting inter-regional loss faction equation will be entative.
+5.7.2 Loop flows

+At present the regional model of the NEM is linear because interconnectors between regions do not form loops.
+Loop flows may be introduced in the future if additional interconnectors are built between regions that are not currently interconnected or if the region model is modified.

+If loops are introduced into the NEM regional model, then the forward-looking loss factor methodology may need to be revised.

+5.7.3 Modelled generating unit and load data

+Where the range of interconnector flows is less than approximately 75% of the technically available range of the interconnector flows or where the regression fit is poor, the resulting inter-regional loss faction equation will be unrepresentative.